haradonmatwit/EZ-Expense/README.md

 3) After downloaded, the user can either log into an existing account or create a new account.

-4)Once the account has been established, the previous data will be displayed.
+4) Once the account has been established, the previous data will be displayed.

 5) Next you will need to create an emulator (you will do this once), you will follow these steps: